-Nathalie: Only take advice from people who have actually travelled to the destination in question.
-Too many times people transmit information based on hearsay, their own presumptions and/or fears.
+Nathalie: Only take advice from people who have actually traveled to the destination in question.
+Too many times people transmit information based on hearsay, their own presumptions, and/or fears.

 TA: What are some of your favorite travel blogs and communities?

 Nathalie: Travel bloggers Hecktic Travels and Never Ending Voyage were a great source of inspiration when I chose to become location independent.
 I also enjoy solo female travel blog Ottsworld, which gives me the confidence I need for my new solo journeys.
 I use Pinterest, which is a treasure trove for researching new destinations and I recently discovered the She's Wanderful community.